CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 One of the ruffians spits on the ground.
 "It's time to clear out, strangers.
 Hand over your belongings and be on your way."
 ```

 Continue the insults and provocations as long as you see fit.
-The Redbrands will attack within a round or two if the characters do not initiate combat.
+The Lavender Lancers will attack within a round or two if the characters do not initiate combat.
 Neither side should be surprised, given the tension and the clear signs of an impending confrontation.

-The group consists of four Redbrand ruffians.
+The group consists of four Lavender Lancer ruffians.
 If three of them are defeated, the last one will flee toward Tresendar Manor.

 #### **Developments**

-Redbrands who are captured or charmed by the characters can provide valuable information (see "What the Redbrands Know" sidebar on page 20).
-While Townmaster Harbin Wester may not want to retain Redbrand prisoners until he is certain the entire gang has been eradicated, the characters can persuade or intimidate him into detaining any captured Redbrands for at least a few days.
+Lavender Lancers who are captured or charmed by the characters can provide valuable information (see "What the Lavender Lancers Know" sidebar on page 20).
+While Townmaster Harbin Wester may not want to retain Lavender Lancer prisoners until he is certain the entire gang has been eradicated, the characters can persuade or intimidate him into detaining any captured Lavender Lancers for at least a few days.

 If the characters kill the ruffians, most of the townspeople will be appreciative.
-An exception is the town master, who is concerned about the possibility of Redbrand retaliation.
+An exception is the town master, who is concerned about the possibility of Lavender Lancer retaliation.
 Harbin will not punish the characters but will caution them against causing further trouble.

 #### **Awarding Skill & Destiny Points**